ntkhang03/NPM-Module-Checker/README.md

 - Provide quick fixes to **`install missing packages`** or **`create missing modules/files`**.
 - **`Scan entire`** folders or projects for missing packages and modules/files.
 - **`Log detailed information`** about issues found and actions taken.
+- **`Check for unused packages`**: Right-click on a folder or file in the Explorer view to check for packages that are installed in the project but not used.
+- And more features to **customize** the extension to your needs.

 ## 📥 Installation